St. Bavo's Cathedral

 Top 5 Facts

-- St. Bavo's Cathedral is named after Saint Bavo, a 7th-century Frankish nobleman who became a monk and is the patron saint of Ghent.
+- The cathedral is named after Saint Bavo, a 7th-century Frankish nobleman who became a monk and is the patron saint of Ghent.

 Attraction is recommended in